 Back then, as he does today, he made the molds out of polyurethane using a self-taught method he learned about in a book.
 “I just started playing and having fun with the polyurethane,” he says.
 “That’s how I learned.”
 Although even the book advised formal training, “I never did take a class.”

 To precondition the mold for the next use, he suggests spraying Howard Orange Oil — “Not any ol’ orange oil; it has to be this brand” — on the inside of the mold and wiping it down.
-“Don’t use a lot,” he cautions, “because it will transfer to the concrete if you’re not careful.”
-You should also store your molds in a dry cool place as sunlight will leech the oil out of them.
+“Don’t use a lot,” he cautions.
+“It will transfer to the concrete if you’re not careful.”
+You should also store your molds in a dry, cool place.
+Sunlight will leech the oil out of them.

 To do a typical sized job, you need four or five of his edge moldings, which are 8-feet long and available in varying widths.
 “Don’t cut if you don’t have to,” Ashby advises.
 “Cutting is the biggest way to ruin a mold.”
 On average, he estimates, you can get 500 uses off a single one.